rust-lang/rust/doc/rust.md

 #### Swap expressions

-A _swap expression_ consists of an *lval* followed by a bi-directional arrow (`<->`) and another *lval* expression.
+A _swap expression_ consists of an [lvalue](#lvalues-rvalues-and-temporaries) followed by a bi-directional arrow (`<->`) and another [lvalue](#lvalues-rvalues-and-temporaries).

-Evaluating a swap expression causes, as a side effect, the values held in the left-hand-side and right-hand-side *lvals* to be exchanged indivisibly.
+Evaluating a swap expression causes, as a side effect, the values held in the left-hand-side and right-hand-side [lvalues](#lvalues-rvalues-and-temporaries) to be exchanged indivisibly.

-Evaluating a swap expression neither changes reference counts nor deeply copies any unique structure pointed to by the moved *rval*.
+Evaluating a swap expression neither changes reference counts nor deeply copies any unique structure pointed to by the moved [rvalue](#lvalues-rvalues-and-temporaries).
 Instead, the swap expression represents an indivisible *exchange of ownership* between the right-hand-side and the left-hand-side of the expression.
 No allocation or destruction is entailed.

 An example of three different swap expressions: